-Humans of Healthcare is a podcast show led by University of Leeds medical students.
-Here students and senior staff can talk about the issues they have had and how they have dealt with them.
-The aim of this is to show that all of us can have challenges throughout our life and it is normal.
-In medicine there is no need to hide these issues and it is good to talk about them with colleagues, friends and professionals if required.
-Through this we hope to dispel the myth that medical students and doctors have to be super heroes, and that like everyone else they need to look after their physical and mental health.
+Humans of Healthcare is a podcast show for University of Leeds students and senior staff in healthcare to talk about the challenges they have encountered and how they have dealt with them.
+The aim of this is to highlight that all of us can have challenges throughout our life and it is normal.
+In healthcare there is no need to hide these issues and it is good to talk about them with colleagues, friends and professionals if required.
+Through this we hope to dispel the myth that students and senior staff in healthcare settings have to be super heroes, and that like everyone else they need to look after their physical and mental health.

 Make sure to like and subscribe to the channel to receive the latest episodes.
 Each time a new episode is out, the app will either send a notification to your device, or you can set up your app to download each new episode as soon as it is released.

 Listeners affected by the discussions on the podcasts are advised to visit the University of Leeds wellbeing and support area or GP for further support.
 Alternatively you can email our student support team email@example.com.

 Please be aware that ‘Humans of Healthcare’ is not a substitute for professional counselling support.
 ‘Humans of Healthcare’ may give information or guidance that could bring about positive change.